-Staff from SCC, WCC and OEH with assistance from Cassie Baxter (formerly LIA, now Cardno,) undertook an unpublished audit of estuary and catchment management activities pertaining to Lake Illawarra (C. Baxter, K. Blackburn, P. Gangaiya, D. Wiecek, and A. Williams, 2016 pers. comm.).
+Staff from SCC, WCC and DPIE - Coasts & Estuaries with assistance from Cassie Baxter (formerly LIA, now Cardno,) undertook an unpublished audit of estuary and catchment management activities pertaining to Lake Illawarra (Baxter et al., 2016).
 Full details of the audit are included in Appendix C.